L0ic4/42Piscine/README.md

 Please feel free to use this repository as a learning resource, but do not copy my code without understanding it.

 I hope you find this repository helpful!
+If you like give me a star! ⭐